 My journey has been challenging, not only for the social conditions but also for my personal story.
 When reading about solitude, I came across The Journal of Henry David Thoreau.
 A beautiful piece of literature where Thoreau shares his vivid experiences with the self.
 It also includes breathtaking descriptions of sounds, images and feelings.
 His words resounded deeply, like a binaural tone flowing through my ears.

 “I thrive best on solitude.
 You think that I am impoverishing myself by withdrawing from men, but in my solitude, I have woven for myself a silken web or chrysalis, and, nymph-like, shall ere long burst forth a more perfect creature”.

 My chrysalis is still shapeless.
 The spectra of latent emotions and intrapersonal narrative formats are just the tip of this iceberg.
 Going inward can take you to deeper levels of awareness, and that’s the closest thing to feeling true freedom.
 Then, inevitably, when that happens, the weight of reality screams at you, prompting you to “wake up” to “go back”.

 In 1975, he asked Maryanne Amacher to create weather recordings for his Lecture of the Weather, one of the pieces included in Empty Words.
 Eventually, they would work together on Empty Words/Close-Up, a performance combining Amacher’s audio work with Cage’s 10-hour-long texts.

-Music between the world and me: Maryanne Amacher
+Music between the world and myself: Maryanne Amacher

 Maryanne Amacher’s vital sensibility for experiencing sound beyond musicality made perfect sense with my own search: Increasing awareness, triggering new ways of listening and thinking, perceiving beauty in daily life, and finding harmony patterns within the complex urban noise spectra.
 And, I would add, within our own noise spectra.